ermin-sakic/sdn-automated-bootstrapping/README.md

 - OpenDaylight-compatible modules and exemplary network emulation for bootstrapping of a multi-controller OpenFlow-based in-band control plane.

-- Full details of the designs are provided in our ACM SIGCOMM SOSR 2020 publication titled: "Automated Bootstrapping of A Fault-Resilient In-Band Control Plane".
+- Full details of the designs are provided in our [ACM SIGCOMM SOSR 2020 publication titled: "Automated Bootstrapping of A Fault-Resilient In-Band Control Plane"](https://www.researchgate.net/publication/339052342_Automated_Bootstrapping_of_A_Fault-Resilient_In-Band_Control_Plane).

-- By default, the provided configuration realizes the introduced HHC approach (no reliance on RSTP) and it does so in a local environment, i.e., all controller instances and switches are instantiated in separate network namespaces in the local host.
-In case you want to run network emulation or the controller remotely, or you want to establish a cluster of controllers, adjust the configuration scripts in the ```sdn-demo``` and ```emulated-topology``` directory correspondingly.

 ---